|

 SPORTS DRINKS: Carbohydrate Content

-Research shows that, when the carbohydrate concentration in a beverage increases above 8%, gastric emptying slows (Mitchell JB, et al. 1989) (Murray R, et al. 1999).
-This is a critical factor in the development of sports drinks since strenuous exercise by itself can impair gastric emptying: as exercise intensity increases, the rate of gastric emptying decreases (Moodley D, et al. 1992; Leiper JB, et al. 2001).
-Thus, if you drink beverages with a carbohydrate concentration greater than 8% while running, not only does this impair the delivery of fuel to exercising muscles, you may be more likely to develop GI intolerance (stomach cramps, vomiting).
+However, when the carbohydrate concentration in a beverage increases above 8%, gastric emptying slows (Mitchell JB, et al. 1989) (Murray R, et al. 1999).
+This is a critical factor in the development of sports drinks since strenuous exercise by itself can affect gastric emptying: as exercise intensity increases, the rate of gastric emptying decreases (Moodley D, et al. 1992; Leiper JB, et al. 2001).
+Thus, if you drink beverages with a carbohydrate concentration greater than 8% while exercising hard, not only does this impair the delivery of fuel to exercising muscles, you may be more likely to develop GI intolerance (stomach cramps, vomiting).

 According to Murray, the optimum concentration of carbohydrate in a sports drink is 6-8%.
-This concentration can also be expressed as:
+On the label, this concentration might be expressed as:

 - 6 - 8 grams per 100 ml